EricRamsaier/dbt_covid_pipeline/analyses/data_issues/owid_covid_data_duplicates.md

 —  Tests on primary keys will always fail

 **Workaround:**
-Until OWID corrects upstream, we’ll dedupe by keeping the *latest* non-NULL row per (date, location) in our staging model:
+Until OWID corrects upstream, we’ll dedupe by keeping the *latest* non-NULL row per (date, iso_code) in our staging model:

 ```sql
 SELECT